Narmada through Legends and History

 Much more, in comparison, is known about Kalchuris of Tripuri.
 There is no dispute with regard to the location of Tripuri.
 It is about ten miles west of Jabalpur (also known as Tevar) where there is a prominent temple of Devi Tripurasundari.
 It was also the venue of the controversial 1939 session of the National Congress where Subhaschandra Bose presided for the second time after the previous year’s Haripura session, much to the chagrin of the Gandhians.

-Though the beginnings of this dynasty are not very clear, still Vamadev is considered to be its first notable ruler who places this regime in firm footing.
-There were other eminent successors like Yuvrajadev under whose patronage the great poet of the age Rajshekhar stayed.
-Rajshekhar was the composer of Bal Ramayana, Bal Bharat.
+Though the beginnings of this dynasty are not very clear, still, Vamadev is considered to be its first notable ruler who placed this regime on firm footing.
+There were other eminent successors like Yuvrajadev under whose patronage the great poet of the age Rajshekhar, the composer of texts like ‘Bal Ramayana’ and ‘Bal Bharat’ stayed.
 Yuvrajdev constructed the famous ‘Chausath Yogini Temple’ at Bhedaghat – which is only a few miles west of Tripuri.
 Another ruler worth mentioning is Gangeyadev.
-The last important ruler from Tripuri was Karnadev who constructed the architecturally remarkably Shiva temples in Amarkantak.
-By 1100 CE the Kalchuris of Tripuri had faded into insignificance.
+The last important ruler from Tripuri was Karnadev who constructed the architecturally remarkable Shiva temples in Amarkantak.
+However, after their period of glory was over by the end of the eleventh century when they had almost faded into insignificance.

 One interesting proverb, popular till this day, is ‘Kahan Raja Bhoj, kahan Gangu Teli’ which means how does one compare Raja Bhoj with Gangu Teli.
 It is usually understood that Gangu Teli is a commoner who of course cannot stand in comparison to the great and multi-faceted king.
 But Dinesh Choudhary, the author of ‘Shaharnama Jabalpur’ has advanced a comical origin of this proverb.
 He says that the Kalchuri king Gangeyadev and the Chalukya royal Telanga had together launched a campaign against Bhoj and still got defeated.
-Thus the admirers of Bhoj mocked the misadventure of the duo by creating this proverb – Gangeyadev became Gangu, and Telanga became Teli.
+Thus the admirers of Bhoj mocked the the duo for this misadventure by creating this proverb – Gangeyadev became Gangu, and Telanga became Teli.

 The splendid fort-town of Mandavgarh that acted as the southern gateway to the Malwa witnessed numerous regimes and power intrigues that changed the ownership of the place.
 At different times it had been under the control of Harshavardhan, the Parmars of Dhar, the Khiljis and their chieftains, Humayun and Shershah, and a stable period under the Mughals from Akbar to Aurangzeb.
 The Mughals were displaced by Bajirao Peshwa I and for nearly a century Mandu was under the Maratha control.
 Their dominance finally ended after they lost to the British in 1818.